Plot – A country doctor discovers the fountain of youth, but his curiosity is clouded by addiction and the results are deadly.

-This movie is not a face paced slasher and its not a supernatural suspense filled film, instead its a film that leaves you feeling a little uneasy with the ending, this is what’s so good about it, you don’t know what going to happen next and when it will happen.
+This movie is not a face-paced slasher and its not a supernatural suspense-filled film, instead, it’s a film that leaves you feeling a little uneasy with the ending, this is what’s so good about it, you don’t know what going to happen next and when it will happen.
 Made in the same mould as Paranormal Activity, with a low budget, but still surpasses the high budget star machines, this independent film was made for the low film budget of $482K.

-When I first started watching the film, I was expecting it to be a standard haunted house horror film, which if it was being made today, would of been made as a found footage movie, with a small cast and a low budget, but the Final Patient turned out to be a slow burning look at what someone would do to stay alive forever, it looks at how tired you get of being immortal, especially you are forced to be by someone who can’t bare to live without you, for a small budgeted movie, the plot was a lot deeper than I was expecting, it is just a shame that it has flown so far under the radar that you are unlikely to find it on DVD anytime soon.
+When I first started watching the film, I was expecting it to be a standard haunted house horror film, which if it was being made today, would have been made as a found footage movie, with a small cast and a low budget, but the Final Patient turned out to be a slow-burning look at what someone would do to stay alive forever, it looks at how tired you get of being immortal, especially you are forced to be by someone who can’t bear to live without you, for a small budgeted movie, the plot was a lot deeper than I was expecting, it is just a shame that it has flown so far under the radar that you are unlikely to find it on DVD anytime soon.